 Students on probation are placed on an academic or attendance plan and reviewed every thirty (30) days to ensure they meet the requirements outlined in the academic/attendance plan.

 Students who are progressing according to their specific academic/attendance plan will be considered making Satisfactory Academic Progress.
-If at the point of the 30-day evaluation, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she will be determined as NOT making satisfactory academic progress and, if applicable, students will not be deemed eligible to receive Title IV funds.
+If at the point of the 30-day evaluation, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she will be determined as NOT making satisfactory academic progress.

 RE-ESTABLISHMENT OF SATISFACTORY ACADEMIC PROGRESS

-Students may re-establish satisfactory academic progress and Title IV aid, if applicable, by meeting minimum attendance and academic requirements outlined in their academic/attendance plan.
-Students who are progressing according to their specific plan will be considered making Satisfactory Academic Progress and are eligible to receive Title IV funds.
+Students may re-establish satisfactory academic progress, by meeting minimum attendance and academic requirements outlined in their academic/attendance plan.
+Students who are progressing according to their specific plan will be considered making Satisfactory Academic Progress.

 RE-ENTRY, INTERRUPTIONS (LOA)